No exponential quantum speedup for $\mathrm{SIS}^\infty$ anymore: A halving trick and its applications

 \begin{corollary} Let $q\ge5$ be a prime and let $A\subseteq\F_q$ be nonempty.
 Assume $A$ contains an AP of length $1+2\lfloor q/(2k)\rfloor$ where $k\ge2$ that is an integer power of $2$.
 Let $r\ge1$ be an arbitrary integer.
 Given

-uniform random vectors in $\F_q^n$, with probability at least $1-\eps$ we can find in deterministic $\poly(m,q)$ time a nontrivial $A$-zero-sum. \end{corollary} \begin{proof} Without loss of generality assume $A$ is the $(2k+1)$-AP.
+uniform random vectors in $\F_q^n$, with probability at least $1-\eps$ we can find in deterministic $\poly(m,q)$ time a nontrivial $A$-zero-sum. \end{corollary} \begin{proof} Firstly, a direct brute-force algorithm finds the AP in $A$ in time $\poly(q)$.
+Then we can assume without loss of generality that $A$ is the AP.
 By \Cref{lem:cis_worst-avg}, it suffices to have a worst-case algorithm for nontrivial $(\pm\lfloor q/(2k)\rfloor)$-zero-sums, for which we use \Cref{thm:halving_sis}. \end{proof}

 In the case of large $q$, we have known results in arithmetic combinatorics that guarantee long APs.
 The following fact is due to Lev \cite{Lev00} and, in \Cref{app:arith_comb}, we provide a short proof for completeness.